02. Conditional Statements

 Let's break this down.

-1. An if statement starts with the if keyword, followed by the condition to be checked, in this case phone_balance < 5, and then a colon.
-The condition is specified in a boolean expression that evaluates to either True or False.
+ifstatement starts with theifkeyword, followed by the condition to be checked, in this casephone_balance < 5, and then a colon.
+The condition is specified in a boolean expression that evaluates to either True or False. - After this line is an indented block of code to be executed if that condition is true.
+Here, the lines that increment

 Use Comparison Operators in Conditional Statements